oashushkitten/oashushkitten/README.md

 I'm generally pretty nice and polite, but usually I might appear pushy or rude towards my gf but that's just how we love eachother and it usually isn't meant to be taken seriously.
 It is all consensual & mutual ! (but if ur rude to her, instant permablock from me.)

 I still have some issues with myself that I am not proud of, but I am actively working on becoming a better person!
 In cases where I cause harm, accidentally or purposefully, please tell me about it and I will do my best to act better :)

 Please understand and keep these in mind while interacting with me !

-No unblocking if i block u

-Might make a block appeal thingy cuz why not but anyway
+No unblocking if i block u (Might make a block appeal thingy cuz why not but anyway...)

 art block bruhhh

+*insert art here when I make some*